jasonwong-lab/RNAseq-analysis-pipeline/Part 0.5 - Basic Linux Practices.md

 **Task 2: basic statistical analysis on mutation data**

 - Which gene with the most mutations?
-- How many shared SNP(found in more than 1 sample) among samples?  （take Tumor_Seq_Allele1 as allele)
+- How many shared SNP(found in more than 1 sample) among all samples?  （take Tumor_Seq_Allele1 as allele)

 ***************************